 The point where visualization in mathematics utterly breaks down is where it purports to picture time as a fourth dimension of space.
-It is here common-sense realism has to step in.
-To defend common-sense realism involves explaining, without explaining away, some crucial common-sense metaphors.
-Now this is how J. J. C. Smart begins his 1949 paper "The River of Time": "There are certain metaphors which we commonly feel constrained to use when talking about time.
+It is here the common-sense world-view has to step in.
+To defend the common-sense world-view involves explaining, without explaining away, some crucial common-sense metaphors.
+Now this is how J. J. C. Smart begins his 1949 paper "The River of Time":

+There are certain metaphors which we commonly feel constrained to use when talking about time.
 We say that we are advancing through time, from the past into the future, much as a ship advances through the sea into unknown waters.
 Sometimes, again, we think of ourselves as stationary, watching time go by, just as we may stand on a bridge and watch leaves and sticks float down the stream underneath us. ...
 Thus instead of speaking of our advance through time we often speak of the flow of time. ...
 These metaphorical ways of talking are philosophically important in a way in which most metaphorical locutions are not.
-They ... are, in some way, natural to us; at first sight, at any rate, it seems difficult to see how we could avoid them."58 Difficult or not, Smart did his best to demonstrate the alleged spuriousness of these common-sense metaphors.
+They ... are, in some way, natural to us; at first sight, at any rate, it seems difficult to see how we could avoid them.

+Difficult or not, Smart did his best to demonstrate the alleged spuriousness of these common-sense metaphors.
 By contrast, I believe we should strive to build up a philosophical strategy which in fact vindicates them.
-The sketching of such a strategy would of course be the topic of another talk.
-Coming to the end of the present one, there remain three questions.
+Such a strategy is hinted at in chapter 4 below.
+Coming to the end of the present chapter, there remain three questions.